AirTag for Landscaping

 AirTag Tracking for Landscaping and Lawn Care Fleets

-Landscape companies hit asset-tracking problems that are both common and unaddressed.
 Equipment theft from open trailers.
 Mowers left at properties.
-Specialty tools that vanish between crews.
-AirTag + TagLogger fits the economics of the landscaping industry better than any other tracking option.
+Tools vanishing between crews.
+AirTag + TagLogger fits landscaping economics.

 Landscaping asset problems that AirTag tracking addresses